Can You Get a Personal Loan as a Non-U.S. Citizen?

 Personal loans are available to many different types of people — non-U.S. citizens included.
 Research each of them thoroughly before you sign up.
 Check out terms, what your monthly payment would be, how much you’ll end up paying in interest and if there are any fees that could potentially be costly.
 Not all lenders operate the same, so find the one that’s the best fit for you and your financial situation.

 ¹Personal loans made through Upgrade feature APRs of 7.99%-35.97%.
 All personal loans have a 2.9% to 8% origination fee, which is deducted from the loan proceeds.
 Lowest rates require Autopay and paying off a portion of existing debt directly.
 For example, if you receive a $10,000 loan with a 36-month term and a 17.98% APR (which includes a 14.32% yearly interest rate and a 5% one-time origination fee), you would receive $9,500 in your account and would have a required monthly payment of $343.33.
 Over the life of the loan, your payments would total $12,359.97.
 The APR on your loan may be higher or lower and your loan offers may not have multiple term lengths available.
 Actual rate depends on credit score, credit usage history, loan term, and other factors.
 Late payments or subsequent charges and fees may increase the cost of your fixed rate loan.
 There is no fee or penalty for repaying a loan early.
+Accept your loan offer and your funds will be sent to your bank or designated account within one (1) business day of clearing necessary verifications.
+Availability of the funds is dependent on how quickly your bank processes the transaction.
+From the time of approval, funds should be available within four (4) business days.
+Funds sent directly to pay off your creditors may take up to 2 weeks to clear, depending on the creditor.
 Personal loans issued by Upgrade's lending partners.
 Information on Upgrade's lending partners can be found at https://www.upgrade.com/lending-partners/.

-²Fixed rates from 5.99% APR to 16.19% APR (with AutoPay).
-SoFi rate ranges are current as of July 10, 2020 and are subject to change without notice.
+²Fixed rates from 5.99% APR to 18.28% APR (with AutoPay).
+SoFi rate ranges are current as of October 5, 2020 and are subject to change without notice.
+Not all rates and amounts available in all states.
 See Personal Loan eligibility details.
 Not all applicants qualify for the lowest rate.
 If approved for a loan, to qualify for the lowest rate, you must have a responsible financial history and meet other conditions.
-Your actual rate will be within the range of rates listed above and will depend on a variety of factors, including evaluation of your credit worthiness, income, and other factors.
+Your actual rate will be within the range of rates listed above and will depend on a variety of factors, including evaluation of your credit worthiness, years of professional experience, income and other factors.
 See APR examples and terms.
 The SoFi 0.25% AutoPay interest rate reduction requires you to agree to make monthly principal and interest payments by an automatic monthly deduction from a savings or checking account.
 The benefit will discontinue and be lost for periods in which you do not pay by automatic deduction from a savings or checking account.

 By clicking “Get Started”, you may or may not be matched with any lender mentioned in this article.
 Based on your creditworthiness, you may be matched with up to five different lenders in our partner network.